fission/fission/Documentation/docs-site/content/concepts/environments.en.md

 | Python 3                             | `fission/python-env`      |
 | Ruby                                 | `fission/ruby-env`        |

-You can extend above or create your own environment from scratch.
+To create custom environments you can extend above or create your own environment from scratch.